joaquintides/boost_epoch/README.md

 ## Introduction

+The recent ["Why you don't use Boost"](https://www.reddit.com/r/cpp/comments/gfowpq/why_you_dont_use_boost/) Reddit thread showed some level of discomfort with the current status of the Boost project.
+From the plethora of information (and noise), we want to distill the following issues (which do not cover the entirety of the discussion):

+* Much stuff in Boost is now useless as it was adopted into the C++11 standard itself.
+* There is an unnacceptably high level of internal dependencies among libraries ("pulling one library drags most of Boost in").
+* Very high compilation times (partly attributable to internal dependencies).

+We propose an epoch-based mechanism that can potentially alleviate these problems in a sensible, non-disruptive manner.

+### Goals

+This proposal tries to balance a number of antagonistic forces in the process:

+* Provide a tunable mechanism for users to select how modern the Boost libraries they select are.
+* Incentivize Boost authors to embrace newer versions of the C++ standard and get rid of internal dependencies while offering a path to  backwards compatibility and respecting their absolute sovereignty over the libraries they maintain.
+* Promote a general Boost trend towards leaner, less entangled and more modern libraries.
+When starting anew, Boost made crucial contributions to the evolution of C++03 to C++11: we want to regain this role as C++20 progresses towards C++23 and beyond.

 ## Definitions

 * Boost _epochs_ are named according to the release year of C++ standard revisions: **Boost03**, **Boost11**, ... , **Boost20**, etc.